garagehive/garagehive.github.io/docs/testarticle1.md

    ![](media/garagehive-humm-finalise-payment8.png)

-9. The payment will now have been finalised.
+9. The payment is now finalised.